Skip to content

 2. PART TOLERANCES

 Flexible material converting results in parts with tiny disparities, but in many cases, a tenth of an inch difference could render the whole product unusable.
+Before you submit your drawing, ask yourself:

-People often submit machine shop tolerances without realizing that converters operate by different standards.
-For instance, achieving machine shop tolerances might be extremely challenging and pricey for a flexible material converter.
+People also often submit machine shop tolerances without realizing that converters operate by different standards.

 Your converter will quote based on what your part needs to function.
-Tight tolerances can also impact our cutting method or increase the overall price exponentially, meaning you can save money by clarifying what you need instead of your tight, default title block tolerances.
+Tight tolerances can also impact our cutting method or increase the overall price exponentially, so you can save money by clarifying what you need instead of your tight, default title block tolerances.

 3. FREQUENCY OF MEASUREMENT (IF NECESSARY)

 Certain projects require a high-level inspection using precision cameras, and while possible, this could also change the setup of your press entirely.
-Changing the setup can be difficult because the number one priority is still running the press consistently to avoid the added expense of slow run times or starting/stopping.
+Changing the setup can be difficult because the number one priority is running the press consistently to avoid the added expense of slow run times or starting/stopping.

-• Physical appearance
+a.
+Physical appearance

 Physical appearance includes details such as the type of ink or material callouts, which can be vague, like “polyester” or a material ID number.

-• Material Requirements
+b.
+Material Requirements

-• Sterilization specifications
+c.
+Sterilization specifications

-You can elaborate on whether your converter needs to run your part in an ISO Cleanroom or a similar sterile environment to avoid biological contamination.
+You can elaborate on whether your converter needs to run your part in an ISO Cleanroom or a similar sterile environment to avoid biological contamination

-• Packaging needs
+d.
+Packaging needs

-Does your part need to be heat sealed?
+Does your part need to be heat-sealed?
 Should we package it in rolls or box individual parts?
 Your packaging could be worth clarifying to ensure a thorough design process.

-If you have notes to make about the physical appearance, material requirements, sterilization specifications, or packaging needs, consider adding them to your drawing
+If you have notes to make about the physical appearance, material requirements, sterilization specifications, or packaging needs, consider adding them to your drawing.

-After you submit your part drawing, our engineers will evaluate your design for its die cut feasibility and begin mapping out a potential process.
+After you submit your part drawing to Strouse, our engineers will evaluate your design for its die cut feasibility and begin mapping out a potential process.
+We’ll likely ask many questions before sending samples or planning a meeting to discuss moving forward.

-Evaluating your part will put you on the right path toward a successful product.
-But what if you’re not there yet?
+Evaluating your part will put you on the right path toward a successful product, but what if you’re not there yet?
+If you’re unsure about your drawing or don’t have one yet, check whether you’re ready to talk to an adhesive converter.

-Either way, don’t hesitate to ask us if you have any questions about your project or our process.
+Lastly, don’t hesitate to ask us if you have any questions about your project or our process.

 avatar